CooperGoeke/new_portfolio/README.md

 # Cooper Goeke: Online Portfolio

-My newly updated Portfolio (Created Feburary, 2019.
-Updated September 2020)
+My newly updated portfolio (created Feburary, 2019 and updated September, 2020)

 This website can be found at:
 <a href="http://coopergoeke.com/">http://coopergoeke.com/</a>